pvdz/drew/README.md

 - `<` = move the pointer before the previous white token
 - `<<` = move the pointer back to before the first previous black token

-These skips are unconditionally.
+These skips are unconditional.
 So if you want to skip 5 tokens but there are only 3 to skip, the match doesn't fail.
 The pointer will simply be at the start or end.

 When used at the start of a query they are ignored so effectively useless... (use backjumps after matching something for the same effect)